A. James Clark School of Engineering

-The A. James Clark School of Engineering is the engineering college of the University of Maryland, College Park.
+The A. James Clark School of Engineering is the engineering school of the University of Maryland, College Park.
 The school consists of fourteen buildings on the College Park campus that cover over 750000 sqft.
 The school is near Washington, D.C. and Baltimore, as well as several technology-driven institutions.

 The Clark School hosts eight different departments including Aerospace engineering, Bioengineering, Chemical and Biomolecular engineering, Civil and Environmental engineering, Electrical and Computer engineering, Fire protection engineering, Materials Science and engineering, and Mechanical engineering.
 The Clark School also offers graduate programs where students can pursue Master of Science, Master of Engineering, and Doctor of Philosophy degrees.
 The Clark School has over 4,000 undergraduate students, 2,000 graduate students, and nearly 200 faculty members.
 The school also hosts diversity initiatives such as a Women in Engineering Program and a Center for Minorities in Science and Engineering.

 History

 The Clark School was founded in 1894 as The College of Engineering at what was then known as the Maryland Agricultural College.
 In 1949, the school was renamed the Glenn L. Martin College of Engineering and Aeronautical Sciences.
 The name was changed for a second time in 1955 to the Glenn L. Martin Institute of Technology.
 In 1994, the college took its current name, the A. James Clark School of Engineering.
 A. James Clark was a 1950 engineering graduate of the university who was chairman and chief executive officer of Clark Enterprises, Inc. Clark's financial gifts to the university were honored, in return, with the name of the Engineering School.